Denver Broncos name George Paton as new general manager

-DENVER (KDVR) — Just more than a week after John Elway announced that he would be handing over the reins as general manager of the Denver Broncos, the team has announced that George Paton will replace him.
+DENVER (KDVR) — Just over a week after John Elway announced that he would be handing over the reins as general manager of the Denver Broncos, the team has announced that George Paton will replace him.

 Paton was the assistant general manager and vice president of player personnel for the Minnesota Vikings this past season and has been with the organization for 14 years.
 Before that he worked with the Miami Dolphins, Chicago Bears.